-Indicators that a child is living within a relationship with domestic abuse include:
+Indicators that a child is living within a relationship with domestic abuse may include:

-- withdrawn
+- being withdrawn

-- suddenly behaves differently
+- suddenly behaving differently

-- anxious
+- anxiety

-- clingy
+- being clingy

-- depressed
+- depression

-- aggressive
+- aggression

 - problems sleeping

 - eating disorders

-- wets the bed
+- bed wetting

-- soils clothes
+- soiling clothes

-- takes risks
+- excessive risk taking

-- misses school
+- missing school

 - changes in eating habits

 - obsessive behaviour

-- nightmares
+- experiencing nightmares

-- drugs
+- taking drugs

-- alcohol
+- use of alcohol

 - self-harm

-- thoughts about suicide
+- · thoughts about suicide

-These behaviours themselves do not indicate that a child is living with domestic abuse, but should be considered as indicators that this may be the case.
+These behaviours themselves do not indicate that a child is living with domestic abuse but should be considered as indicators that this may be the case.

-If staff believe that a child is living with domestic abuse, this will be reported to the designated safeguarding lead for referral to be considered to children's social care.
+If staff believe that a child is living with domestic abuse, this will be reported to the DSL for referral, to be considered by children's social care.